freeCodeCamp/guide/src/pages/accessibility/accessibility-basics/index.md

 Oh ... it doesn't?
 In that case ..you might one day hear a muffled curse carried to you on a chilly breeze while walking outside.
 That will most likely be me, visiting your website. ![:slight_smile:](//forum.freecodecamp.com/images/emoji/emoji_one/slight_smile.png?v=2 ":slight_smile:")
 In that case I really only have two words for you.
 Often have I heard those same two words directed at me when I wrote some bad code and it is with great pleasure that I tell you: "go fix!" ![:slight_smile:](//forum.freecodecamp.com/images/emoji/emoji_one/slight_smile.png?v=2 ":slight_smile:")

+### Color Contrast
+Color contrast should be a minimum of 4.5:1 for normal text and 3:1 for large text.
+“Large text” is defined as text that is at least 18 point (24px) or 14 point (18.66px) and bold. (//https://webaim.org/resources/contrastchecker/)

 ## Conclusion

 I have told you about accessibility, what it is, what it's not and why it's important.